Search Filters

 Anteromedial Rotatory Knee Instability – Much More Than The Medial Collateral Ligament

-Elmar Herbst, MD, PhD, GERMANY Christian Peez, MD, GERMANY R M, Mr., GERMANY Jens Wermers, MD, GERMANY Johannes Glasbrenner, MD, GERMANY Thorben Briese, MD, GERMANY J. Christoph Katthagen, MD, GERMANY Michael J. Raschke, MD, Prof., GERMANY Christoph Kittl, MD, MD(res), GERMANY
+Elmar Herbst, MD, PhD, GERMANY Christian Peez, MD, GERMANY R M, Mr., GERMANY Jens Wermers, Prof., GERMANY Johannes Glasbrenner, MD, GERMANY Thorben Briese, MD, GERMANY J. Christoph Katthagen, MD, GERMANY Michael J. Raschke, MD, Prof., GERMANY Christoph Kittl, MD, MD(res), GERMANY

 Department of Trauma, Hand and Reconstructive Surgery, University of Muenster, Muenster, GERMANY